© Crown copyright 2020

 University and college halls of residence and houses in multiple occupation for students aged 18 and over

-Students living in halls of residence or houses in multiple occupation (HMOs) who develop symptoms of coronavirus (COVID-19) should self-isolate in their current accommodation for 7 days.
+Students living in halls of residence or houses in multiple occupation (HMOs) who develop symptoms of coronavirus should self-isolate in their current accommodation.
 Universities and colleges should facilitate this.
 Students should discuss this with their university or college, and with the manager of their halls if they are privately owned, or the landlord of their HMO.

-Institutions will need to make clear to the manager of any privately owned halls of residence that evictions are unacceptable and the hall manager must – if they are unable to accommodate a student – work through local partnerships, such as with the local authority and lettings agents, in order to prevent students being made homeless.
+Institutions will need to make clear to the manager of any privately owned halls of residence that evictions are unacceptable.
+The hall manager must – if they are unable to accommodate a student – work through local partnerships, such as with the local authority and lettings agents, in order to prevent students being made homeless.

-If the university or college has a nomination agreement with the private halls provider, this relationship should be leveraged to avoid evictions.
-Where no relationship exists, universities or colleges should ensure that the private halls provider has solutions in place.
+If the university or college has a nomination agreement with the private halls provider, they should use this relationship constructively to avoid evictions.
+If no relationship exists, universities or colleges should ensure that the private halls provider has solutions in place.
 Under no circumstances should students be evicted.